-Esprit believes in animal welfare and the humane treatment of animals, which is why we have implemented an animal welfare policy.
-All products derived from animals must be in accordance with our Code of Conduct and the Farm Animal Welfare Committee (FAWC) Five Freedoms.
+As part of our commitment to living our ideals, Esprit believes in animal welfare and the human treatment of animals.
+All products derived from animals must be in accordance with our Supplier Code of Conduct and the Farm Animal Welfare Committee (FAWC) Five Freedoms.

 Esprit is a fur free company and part of the Fur Free Retailer Program.
 This means that we only use fake-fur in our products.